 Ai Weiwei’s biography

 Ai Weiwei is a contemporary artist and an avid Chinese civil rights activist, all rolled into one.
-He was born on 28 August 1957 to a poet father, Ai Qing, and a writer mother, Gao Ying.
+He was born on August 28, 1957, to a poet father, Ai Qing, and a writer mother, Gao Ying.
 Like him, his father was a low-key activist and was consequently detained by the Nationalist regime on the suspicion that he was a Leftist.
-He was also imprisoned by Chairman Mao’s regime after the formation of the People’s Republic of China, this time on the suspicion of being a Rightist.
+He was also imprisoned by Chairman Mao’s regime after the formation of the People’s Republic of China, this time on suspicion of being a Rightist.

-As expected from the communist Chinese government, the Qing family was exiled when Ai Weiwei was barely a year-old.
+As expected from the communist Chinese government, the Qing family was exiled when Ai Weiwei was barely a year old.
 For more than 20 years, his family remained in exile in a small rustic village in the province of Xinjiang.
 Needless to say, their life wasn’t a bed of roses, as his father was forced to do back-breaking manual labor, including cleaning public toilets.
 In his childhood, Ai had to learn versatile skills like making bricks and carpentry.
 These are the practical skills that later came in handy when he started creating his artworks.